valeriangalliat/blog/2021/04/gum-graft-from-a-patient-s-perspective.md

 I've read online experiences from people where the gum was taken from both sides of the palate in the same surgery, which I assume would allow to treat two different areas at the same time.
-But as you'll see later the palate wound was pretty painful and I was really happy to have one side that didn't hurt to allow me to eat at least a little bit.
+But as you'll see later, the palate wound was pretty painful and I was really happy to have one side that didn't hurt to allow me to eat at least a little bit.